Third-Party Onboarding

 We support the standard delivery locations below.
 Your Project Manager will work with you on any additional steps/approvals needed.

 Monthly data updates are expected.
-The monthly update allows you to update information within your metadata, if needed, and refresh the consumer identifiers in your audience data file.
-If you have no updates to your metadata or audience data, please contact your Project Manager so that we can ensure your segments remain active.
+The monthly update allows you to update metadata information, if needed, and refresh the consumer identifiers in your audience data file.
+If you have no updates to your metadata or audience data, please contact your Project Manager to ensure your segments remain active.

 The table below summarizes the required data onboarding files with specific file requirements that follow in this section